taosdata/TDengine/docs-en/14-reference/06-taosdump.md

                              and try.
 The workable value is related to the length of the row and type of table schema.
-  -I, --inspect              inspect avro file content and print on screen -L, --loose-mode           Using loose mode if the table name and column name
+  -I, --inspect              inspect avro file content and print on screen -L, --loose-mode           Use loose mode if the table name and column name
                              use letter and number only.
 Default is NOT.
   -n, --no-escape            No escape char '`'.
 Default is using it.
   -T, --thread-num=THREAD_NUM   Number of thread for dump in file.
 Default is